simoninireland/epydemic/doc/process.rst

 Accessing event distributions
 -----------------------------

 The different sets of events can be accessed procedurally.
-This is typically only needed if writing a new :class:`Dynamics` sub-class.
+This interface is typically only needed if writing a new :class:`Dynamics` sub-class.

 .. automethod:: Process.perElementEventDistribution